YaleDHLab/lab-workshops/inpho-topic-explorer/readme.md

     topicexplorer init insertPathToFiles
     #for example: topicexplorer init Desktop/wikimedia_russian_texts/txt
     ```
+    When prompted, name your corpus (ex: wikimedia_russian_texts).

-    This will generate a configuration file called *CONFIG*.
+    The init command will generate a configuration file called *CONFIG*.

 2. Train LDA models using the on-screen instructions:

     ```
     topicexplorer train CONFIG
+    #for example: topicexplorer train Desktop/wikimedia_russian_texts/txt.ini
     ```
+    When prompted, specify the number of topics you would like (defaults: 20, 40, 60, 80)

 3. Launch the topic explorer:

     ```